Training with a Heart Rate Monitor

 Proper Application to Training:

-Many people have trained with a HR monitor before and given it up for some reason.
+Many people have trained with an HR monitor before and given it up for some reason.
 To be honest, the majority of the time that reason is discipline.
 I don’t mean that they couldn’t keep their HR high enough during those training days (a popular misconception).
 Usually, the discipline comes in the form of long slow runs where your HR monitor is more the “brake” than it is the“gas pedal”.
-Some times faster is detrimental to your training (you can quote me on that) but that other runner passing you on the seawall throws the plan out the window in exchange for a little ego boost.
+Sometimes faster is detrimental to your training (you can quote me on that) but that other runner passing you on the seawall throws the plan out the window in exchange for a little ego boost.
 Leave that competition for the …competition and train smarter, not harder.

 Plan to spend some time speaking with a professional (store staff, or a coach, or even read online) about the goals you have and how you can reach them.
 You should expect to see a plan with 2-3 sessions per week with a mixture of sessions in each “training zone”.
 These Zones will reflect different percentages of your maximum HR and will ensure you’re making the necessary changes to your fitness.
 Some sessions will focus on “Long and Slow” training to get your body used to the impact of endurance exercise and fat burning, and some sessions will focus on cardiovascular fitness with higher intensity.